sentience/kevinyank.com/_posts/2022-05-10-web-directions-hover-2022-day-2.md

 There are also some shorthand values that combine behaviours: `contain: content` and `contain: strict`. `contain: content` usually provides the best combination of performance impact and usability.

-{% include figure src="/assets/images/blog/web-directions-hover-2022-day-2/contain-property-values.png" alt="table showing the values of the contain property and their characteristics: layout is easy to use, and has positive performance impact; paint is moderately difficult to use, and has some positive impact; size is hard to use, and has variable impact.
-The shorthand values: content is moderately difficult to use and has very positive impact on performance; string is hard to use and has variable impact on top of what you get with content." caption="values of the <code>contain</code> property and their characteristics" %}
+{% render figure, src: "/assets/images/blog/web-directions-hover-2022-day-2/contain-property-values.png", alt: "table showing the values of the contain property and their characteristics: layout is easy to use, and has positive performance impact; paint is moderately difficult to use, and has some positive impact; size is hard to use, and has variable impact.
+The shorthand values: content is moderately difficult to use and has very positive impact on performance; string is hard to use and has variable impact on top of what you get with content.", caption: "values of the <code>contain</code> property and their characteristics" %}

 `content-visibility: auto` (Chrome only) lets you skip rendering for elements that are not (yet) in the browser viewport.
 It even skips CSS property value recalculation for those nodes.
 You need to specify a static size for these elements (since the browser won’t do the layout to calculate it for you), to avoid scrollbar flickering.
 This has a dramatic impact on page rendering performance on really large pages, though!